Stobswell: History

-The area developed around a well which serviced the nearby farmhouses of Janefield and Maryfield.
-The name Stob derives from the Scots word for a post indicating to travellers that it was 1 mi to Dundee.
-Housing was developed in the area by the city's "jute barons" in the 19th century to accommodate workers in the textile mills in the area and the city.
+Housing was developed in the area by the city's "jute barons" in the 19th century to accommodate workers in the nearby mills.
 In 1856, the East Dundee Poorhouse was built on a two-acre (8,000 m^{2}) site in the area.
-After the inception of the National Health Service, the poorhouse was renamed The Rowans and later became a hospital and care-home for the elderly.
-The building now known as Morgan Academy opened in 1868 as Morgan Hospital, a charitable institution providing accommodation and education for "sons of tradesmen and persons of the working class whose parents stand in the need of assistance".
+After the inception of the National Health Service, the poorhouse was renamed The Rowans and later became a hospital and care home for the elderly.

 The present Stobswell Church (itself a union of four local churches) was built in 1874.
-It is the local Church of Scotland parish church.
+It operates as the local Church of Scotland parish church.